afsec/remora-investigator/README.md

 # Remora Investigator (Linux/x86_64)

 Remora Investigator is a browser instrumentation tool to empowers users to conduct stealthy analysis of web applications, providing invaluable insights and bolstering cybersecurity efforts.
-By seamlessly integrating with a native browser, this tool empowers users to conduct stealthy analysis of web applications, providing invaluable insights and bolstering cybersecurity efforts.
+By seamlessly integrating with a native browser, this tool empowers users to conduct stealthy analysis of web applications, providing invaluable insights.

 You can take notes, do a full-text-search on the entire session, download artifacts, or simply registry the interactive activities between states of a Web Applications and its backend's traffic.